ubcesports/lounge-hub/guide/guide.md

 **Notes**

 - This form can also be used to update a student's information based on their student number.
 For example, if you want to add some notes to a student's profile, you can fill in their student number, name, and add some notes about them.
+Click on "Add Gamer" to update.

 ## User Sign Out